hossam7amdy/computer-science-major/README.md

 ## _Sometimes watch what you have done, gives you the push to continue._

-Here I keep track of computer scince learning journey, beside a CS degree I follow **_Dr.Mostafa Saad Ibrahim_** [Roadmap](https://docs.google.com/presentation/d/1zxuyjjh4rEzcsnewmnayQP5aJEqA4pRQYbMrBWOrl5o/edit?usp=sharing).
+Here I keep track of my computer scince learning journey.

 ### Courses List